 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-This girl with shining forehead and abundance of humility is becoming weak due to desire to see you (who is a treat to eyes); Oh the one who cut off the thousand shoulders of the prideful bANAsura! you have no mercy to show your form (to her).
+This girl with shining forehead and abundance of humility is becoming weak due to desire to see you (who are a treat to eyes).
+Oh the one who cut off the thousand shoulders of the prideful bANAsura!
+You have no mercy to show your form (to her).

 The important principle here – our desire is not the means to see him (it is only an intrinsic quality) and his mercy is the means to show himself to us.